Francis Marion Crawford: Career

-In December 1882, he produced his first novel, Mr Isaacs, a sketch of modern Anglo-Indian life mingled with a touch of Oriental mystery.
+In December 1882, he produce his first novel, Mr Isaacs, a sketch of modern Anglo-Indian life mingled with a touch of Oriental mystery.
 It had an immediate success, and Dr Claudius (1883) followed promptly.
 In May 1883, he returned to Italy, where he made his permanent home.
 He lived at the historic Hotel Cocumella in Sorrento during 1885 and settled permanently in Sant'Agnello, where in the fall he bought the Villa Renzi that became Villa Crawford.
 More than half his novels are set in Italy.
 He wrote three long historical studies of Italy and was well advanced with a history of Rome in the Middle Ages when he died.
 This may explain why Marion Crawford's books stand apart from any distinctively American current in literature.

 Year by year Crawford published a number of successful novels.
 However his 1896 novel Adam Johnstone's Son was thought by the late nineteenth century English novelist George Gissing to be "rubbish".
 Late in the 1890s, Crawford began to write his historical works.
 These are: Ave Roma Immortalis (1898), Rulers of the South (1900) renamed Southern Italy and Sicily and The Rulers of the South in 1905 for the American market, and Gleanings from Venetian History (1905) with the American title Salvae Venetia, reissued in 1909 as Venice; the Place and the People.
 In these, his intimate knowledge of local Italian history combines with the romanticist's imaginative faculty to excellent effect.
 His shorter book Constantinople (1895) belongs to this category.